jhudsl/Intro_to_OTTR/docs/03-tools-in-the-template.md

 #### Pushing the Docker image

+For any changes you make to your Docker image to take effect in your repository's github actions and workflows, you must push your updated docker image to Dockerhub.
+There are two different ways you can push your Docker image.

 Locally, you can push your updated image to Dockerhub using (make sure that the tag does not have upper case characters):

 ```